 The takeaway is clear: compliance isn’t confined to data centers anymore.
 It’s everywhere data lives and moves.

 The good news?
-These changes, though demanding, create an enormous opportunity for those ready to adapt.
+These changes, though demanding, create an enormous opportunity for those ready to adapt fast.

 Organizations that embrace NIS2 and CRA early will gain not only legal compliance, but market differentiation.
 Demonstrating verifiable cyber resilience – auditable logs, AI-assisted runtime defense, automated patching, built-in compliance reporting – becomes a powerful trust signal to customers and regulators alike.